AndyFerrie/intentRankingAssistant/README.md

 -   Split the assistant UI into semantic, reusable components
 -   Kept the input and message display non-functional to focus on ranking logic
 -   Used Tailwind CSS for fast, utility-first styling
--   Prioritised accessibility with semantic HTML, role="dialog", and ARIA labels
+-   Prioritised accessibility with semantic HTML, `role="dialog"`, and ARIA labels
--   Guarded against excess input — only the top 3 suggestions are ever displayed
+-   Guarded against excess input — `IntentSuggestions` component includes configurable `limit` (default: 3)

 ---